 MapBiomas is a collaboration between NGOs, universities and technology startups that use science to monitor transformations of land use in various territories.
 The initiative makes information about deforestation, land conversion, forest fires and surface water availability accessible to a broad public.
-The initiative started in Brazil but has since then expanded to other countries and biomes, such as the Gran Chaco and therefore is useful for Argentina and Paraguay as well.
+The initiative started in Brazil but has since then expanded to other countries and biomes, such as the Gran Chaco and Pampa and therefore is useful for Argentina and Paraguay as well.
+Mapbiomas also recently started in Indonesia.
 The different versions of MapBiomas can be a great tool in the risk-assessment for the EUDR.